Skip to main content

 Husky dog rides

-Be in charge of your own sled and team of excitable husky dogs, driving them along forest paths in winter.
+Be in charge of your own sledge and team of excitable husky dogs, driving them along forest paths in winter.
 After a brief explanation of how to make your team stop and start, you set off following the guide’s team.
-If this all sounds a bit much you can opt for a less physical outing where you sit in the sled and the guide does all the hard work!
+If this all sounds a bit much, you can opt for a less physical outing where you sit in the sledge and the guide does all the hard work!
 It's a very popular winter activity, so booking at least 48 hours in advance is a must.
 They run from early December to the end of April (snow-permitting).

 Ice skating